Qucs/qucs-help/source/BasSim.rst

 It implements the original SPICE3f5 simulation capabilities, including for example, DC, AC, and transient simulation, Fourier-analysis and sensitivity analysis, plus a significant number of extra simulation and device model extensions.
-Distributed with ngspice is a data manipulation package called ngnutmeg.
+Distributed with Ngspice is a data manipulation package called ngnutmeg.
 This provides advanced
-numerical analysis and visualisation routines for post processing ngspice simulation data.
+numerical analysis and visualisation routines for post processing Ngspice simulation data.
-Instructions for installing ngspice can be found on the ngspice website at http://ngspice.sourceforge.net/download.html,
+Instructions for installing Ngspice can be found on the Ngspice website at http://ngspice.sourceforge.net/download.html,
-The ngspice website also gives free access to all the distribution and development package code sources.
+The Ngspice website also gives free access to all the distribution and development package code sources.

 Xyce is an open source, SPICE-compatible, high-performance analogue circuit  simulator, capable of solving extremely large circuit problems on large-scale parallel computing platforms.